MediaComem/minesweeper/INSTRUCTIONS.md

 ## The goal

-You **MUST** deploy the provided application in a similar way as the PHP todolist in previous exercises:
+You must deploy the provided application in a similar way as the PHP todolist in previous exercises:

 * Install the language(s) and database necessary to run the application (which are different than for the PHP todolist).